pixel-shift/documentation/source/api/apiAccess.rst

 The public/secret key pair should be joined, separated by a :code:`:` prior to base64 encoding.
 For instance, with a public key of :code:`fb160b4b-40bd-406e-bd43-260d3d6181c7` and a secret key of :code:`4e8e316c5bcc` , the string to be base64 encoded would be :code:`fb160b4b-40bd-406e-bd43-260d3d6181c7:4e8e316c5bcc`

-For example, using Node.js this would look like:
+For example, using Node.js this would look something like:

 .. code-block:: javascript
     :linenos: